 Three Convicted in $10 Million Du Pont Extortion Attempt

 WILMINGTON, Del.
-(AP) _ Three Argentines have been convicted of trying to extort $10 million from the Du Pont Co. for the return of stolen documents containing trade secrets on Lycra, an elastic fiber used in bathing suits.
+(AP) _ Three Argentinian nationals have been found guilty of trying to extort $10 million from the Du Pont Co. for the return of stolen documents the company claimed contained trade secrets for the production of Lycra.

-Skerianz had worked for Du Pont more than 20 years ago.
-The others had resigned from the Argentine plant in 1988.
+Skerianz had worked for Du Pont more than 20 years ago, while the others had resigned from the Mercedes plant in the fall of 1988.

-The three defendants and a fourth person, who agreed to testify for the government, were arrested in February in Switzerland after an aborted attempt to return the documents and pick up the $10 million.
+The three defendants and Lorenzo de Bianchini were all arrested in February in Geneva, Switzerland, after an aborted attempt to return the documents and pick up the $10 million.

 Last year, Du Pont had Lycra sales of more than $600 million.
 The company said it plans to invest more than $1 billion over the next four years to expand its Lycra capacity.
-Lycra demand has exceeded the supply, Du Pont said.
+According to Du Pont, the Lycra demand has exceeded the supply.

-Du Pont controls more than 50 percent of the spandex market worldwide.
+Du Pont controls more than 50 percent of the spandex market worldwide, according to company officials.